novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 "No. It was because CEO Lee encouraged us and even invested equity."

-As soon as Son Jung-ui mentioned Lee Hyun-woo’s name and his intention to invest, the expressions of Kim Tae-hyun and Kim Ah-young, who had been silent, changed slightly.
+As soon as Son Jung-yi mentioned Lee Hyun-woo’s name and his intention to invest, the expressions of Kim Tae-hyun and Kim Ah-young, who had been silent, changed slightly.

 They had heard through the media but thought it was exaggerated information.
 It turned out to be true.